We are temporarily deferring donors that have traveled outside the U.S. in the last 10 days. Travel to Baja, Mexico is acceptable.

 What safety measures are in place?

-Donor and staff safety is of the utmost importance.
+Blood donor and staff safety are of the utmost importance.
 We currently have several measures in place.

 Current procedures:

-When can I donate blood if I got the vaccine?
+When can I donate blood if I got the COVID-19 vaccine?

 The following COVID-19 vaccines are permitted without a deferral period: AstraZeneca, Janssen, Johnson & Johnson, Moderna, Novavax and Pfizer.
 If you are unsure of the name of the COVID-19 vaccine or it is not listed, you will be deferred from donation for 14 days.
 Click here to learn more about donating after COVID-19 vaccination.